By Andrew Sobel and Olivier Jacob

 The power of powerful questions

-The winner of the 1988 Nobel Prize in Literature, Naguib Mafouz, put it this way: "You can tell if a man is intelligent by his answers.
+The winner of the Nobel Prize for Literature in 1988, Naguib Mafouz, put it this way: "You can tell if a man is intelligent by his answers.
 You can tell if a man is wise by his questions."
 Answers are important.
-But if you want to create the right conversations that build powerful relationships, you must become skilled at asking intellectually stimulating questions.
+But if you want to create the right conversations that build powerful relationships, you need to become adept at asking intellectually stimulating questions.

 Consider asking questions that:

-- Access emotions, not just analytical thinking ("What are you most excited about in what you are doing right now in your business?" vs. "What are your top three priorities?")
+1. Access emotions, not just analytical thinking ("What excites you most about what you're doing right now in your business?" vs. "What are your top three priorities?")

-- Engage the other person in the solution ("What options are you considering?
-What do you think is the best solution?")
+1. Engage the other person in the solution ("What options are you considering?
+What do you think is the best solution?)

-- Discover the other person's key priority agenda ("what are the most important things you will be evaluated on this year?")
+1. Discover the other person's agenda of key priorities ("what are the most important things you'll be assessed on this year?")

-- Access the other person's highest goals and aspirations ("Why do you want to do this?" or "What are the business goals that drive this?")
+1. Access the other person's highest goals and aspirations ("Why do you want to do this?" or "What are the business objectives that motivate this?")

-- Help establish your own credibility ("Many of my clients are facing two major issues right now...
+1. Help establish your own credibility ("Many of my customers are facing two major problems right now...
 What was your reaction?")

 Are you a profit or a cost to your customers?

-Think about it: If your plumber calls you and suggests that you have lunch together to discuss the latest joint welding techniques, you'll probably decline.
-And, as much as you'd like to, if another plumber offered to do an important job for much less, you might well accept.
+Think about it: If your plumber calls you up and suggests that we have lunch together to discuss the latest joint welding techniques, you'll probably decline.
+And, even if you'd like to, if another plumber offered to do an important job for much less, you might well accept.

-The twenty-two law of relationships sums it up in terms of your work with your clients: Become a part of your client's growth and profits, and they can't get enough of you .
-The flip side of this law is that if clients see you as a cost to be managed, they will cut you out at any time.
+The twenty-two law of relationships sums it up in terms of your work with your customers: Become part of your customer's growth and profits, and they'll never get enough of you .
+The flip side of this law is that if customers see you as a cost to be managed, they'll cut you out at any moment.

 When there is a downturn, or when clients are under financial pressure, they focus on reducing discretionary spending.
 But they won't cut an investment that has proven to help grow revenue or increase profits.
 And you should be such an investment.

-When working with clients, you need to clearly demonstrate that your work supports their growth and profits.
-A client can replace an "expert for hire" at any time - perhaps with a cheaper expert.
-But a vendor who is seen as supporting the client's most critical programs is not easily replaced.
-Its cost is put into perspective by a much larger set of benefits.
+When working with customers, you need to make it clear that your work supports their growth and profits.
+A customer can replace an "expert for hire" at any time - perhaps with a cheaper expert.
+But a supplier who is seen to support the customer's most essential programs is not easily replaceable.
+Its cost is put into perspective by a much larger set of benefits

-This law doesn't just apply to customer relationships.
-For example, if your boss sees you as directly helping him or her achieve the most important priorities for the year, then you will be considered indispensable.
+This law doesn't just apply to customer relations.
+For example, if your boss sees you as directly helping him to achieve his most important priorities for the year, then you'll be considered indispensable

-To be seen as a part of the growth and profits, you need to show how your products and services help your customer achieve their top goals.
-A good start is a simple question, "How will you be evaluated at the end of the year?"
-Then you ask a second question that is related, "How do your individual goals support the overall company strategy and key priorities for this year?"
+To be seen as a part of growth and profits, you need to show how your products and services help your customer achieve their top-priority goals.
+A good start is a simple question: "How will you be evaluated at the end of the year?"
+Then you ask a second, related question: "How do your individual objectives support the company's overall strategy and key priorities for this year?"

-Tap into these laws of relationships.
+Exploit these laws of relationships.
 Align yourself with them, and you'll find that selling and building relationships are much easier.
-It's the difference between trying to fight the current and going with it.
+It's the difference between trying to fight the current and letting yourself be carried along by it.